 A. Not at all.
 In fact, upgrading cabinet knobs is a task that anyone can handle.
 All it takes to remove an old knob is unscrewing a single screw.
 All it takes to install a new knob is screwing in a single screw.
 It really is that easy, and the results are rewarding.

 Q. Why does my square knob look tilted?

-A. As noted above, cabinet knobs are installed using one screw.
+A. Cabinet knobs are installed using one screw.
 Due to normal usage and wear, that screw can loosen.
 When it does, any knob that isn't circular can begin to tilt and look a little off-kilter.
-That’s why some people purchase round cabinet knobs — they will never look crooked.
+That’s why some people choose round cabinet knobs — they will never look crooked.
 However, even if your cabinet knob comes loose and tilts, that’s no cause for concern.
-Simply retighten the screw and it will be as good as new.
+Simply tighten the screw again and it will be as good as new.